Ahilnandan/Processor/README.md

 - Implements 5-stage execution pipeline
 - Easy to modify instructions via `.txt` files
 - Written entirely in Python (no external libraries)
-- Good for learning, debugging, and experimenting with CPU architecture concepts
+- Great for learning, debugging, and experimenting with CPU architecture concepts

 ---